-The demand for chemicals and especially products such as polymers, solvents, olefins, surfactants and fertilisers are cyclical.
+The demand for chemicals, especially products such as polymers, solvents, surfactants and fertilisers is cyclical.
 Typically, higher demand during peaks in the industry business cycle leads producers to increase their production capacity.
-Although peaks in the business cycle have been characterised by increased selling prices and higher EBIT margins in the past, such peaks have led to overcapacity with supply exceeding demand growth.
-Low periods during the industry business cycle are characterised by a decrease in selling prices and excess capacity, which can depress EBIT margins.
-We are unable to accurately forecast the timing of the industry business cycle, and lower prices for chemical products during downturns in the cycle may have a material adverse effect on our business, operating results, cash flows and financial condition.
+Although peaks in the business cycle have been characterised by increased EBIT margins in the past, such peaks have led to overcapacity with supply exceeding demand growth.
+Low periods during the industry business cycle are characterised by excess capacity, which can depress EBIT margins.
+Currently, shorter term factors including the current US/China trade dispute, 'Brexit' the scheduled withdrawal of the United Kingdom from the European Union, business and consumer confidence trends as well as other geo-political tensions pose significant risks to demand.
+Supply is currently largely affected by the US-China trade tensions and the capacity overbuild taking place in China.
+Consequently, forecasting the timing of the industry business cycle, and prices for chemical products during downturns in the cycle, remain difficult and a deterioration in overall conditions may have a material adverse effect on our business, operating results, cash flows and financial condition.